jmberg/bup/Documentation/bup-aws.7.md

 # DESCRIPTION

-The bup AWS storage stores files in S3, and for consistency and atomicity reasons (when updating refs) uses a DynamoDB table for each repository as well.
+The bup AWS storage stores a repository in S3 compatible bucket.

 # RECOMMENDED CONFIGURATION